 It was winter, 1965.
-Before I had to report to the army, I stayed at my brother’s house and had a job pruning prune (plum?) trees.
+Before I had to report to the army, I stayed at my brother’s house and had a job pruning plum trees.
 It was cold, hard work, trying to keep up with the more experienced workers.
 When the time finally came, I reported to the military camp in the town of Libourne, only 15 miles from my parents’ home.
-As soon as arrived, I was given a short haircut, a fatigue uniform, and a set of rules I had to follow.
+As soon as I arrived, I was given a short haircut, a fatigue uniform, and a set of rules I had to follow.
 France was at peace, so there was no chance I would be sent abroad.

 After a few months, I received a month-long agricultural leave to help with the plum harvest back home.
 I worked long hours, side by side with my two brothers; Michel, the oldest, was in charge.
 I was given the responsibility of supervising a large harvest crew of young people.
 I was feeling at home again.

 Of course, I had to return to camp, though there was not much to do and I was bored most of the time.
 Luckily for my sanity, I was receiving a letter almost daily from Mary in California, and I, likewise, was writing all the time.

 Because of insubordination and leaving the base without permission one weekend, I was caught, punished, and placed in solitary confinement for three weeks.
 It was definitely deserved.
 I had to empty the trash cans into a dump truck, escorted by a guard carrying a rifle but no ammunition.
 Were they afraid I was going to escape?